jlgabriel/FSUIPC-Shirley-Bridge/README.md

 ### Prerequisites
 -   **Microsoft Flight Simulator 2020/2024**
--   **FSUIPC7**: The registered version is required for WebSocket server functionality.
+-   **FSUIPC7**: The registered version is not required for WebSocket server functionality.
 -   **Python 3.8+**
 -   The `websockets` Python library.